 Bradford City of Sanctuary exists to generate an environment of safety and hospitality, supporting Refugees and Asylum Seekers across the District.
 We identify gaps in support, connect people to places and educate for an equal and diverse society.

 Since the start of the COVID-19 pandemic, we have been working to adapt and respond to the immediate needs of sanctuary seekers in the city, whilst maintaining our original mission.
 New arrivals and those in temporary accommodation have long experienced isolation, lack of resources and uncertainty about their future.
-Now more than ever, our position and experience enables us to play an important role in consultations on ensuring that necessary support reaches those in greatest need, as well as being a conduit to ensure that the daily changes in central government and local authority policy and practice are communicated across the sector.
+Our position and experience enables us to play an important role in consultations on ensuring that necessary support reaches those in greatest need, as well as being a conduit to ensure that the frequent changes in central government and local authority policy and practice are communicated across the sector.

 However big or small, every little really does help.
 CLICK HERE to Donate to Bradford City of Sanctuary today.